Skip to main content

 Eagerly?
 Yes, and that’s the whole point with Rob, whose boisterous enthusiasm about farming oozes out of every pore.
 He isn’t quiet about his love for it; he’s got a high-octane personality and a Holstein-sized heart on his sleeve.
 At no point did we question this man’s love for his work.

-As the number of bona fide farmers continues to decline, it only becomes more and more important that those remaining are strong advocates for the vocation, the lifestyle, the hard work and the legacy central to the Michigan farmer’s way of life.
+As the farmer population continues to decline, it only becomes more and more important that those remaining are strong advocates for the vocation, the lifestyle, the hard work and the legacy central to the Michigan farmer’s way of life.

 Don’t think of it as carrying a flag for the whole industry.
 Keep it close to home: Your farm, your family, your livelihood.